Frequently asked questions

 3. What analytical tests are required by individual registrants to meet the analytical data requirements?

-Please refer to the analytical guidance documents provided by the Consortium in the member's area of the website.
+Please refer to the analytical guidance documents provided by the Consortium in the member's area of the website (login required).

 4. Do I need to submit a CSR individually?

-We have issued IUCLID-6 compatible documents (November 2016).
+We have issued IUCLID6 compatible documents in November 2016.
 Adjusted guidance documents will be created in the near future.

 6. Are the values for the substance identity profile referred to percentage in volume or mass percentage?